rust-lang/book/src/appendix-03-derivable-traits.md

 performs the same task as `Copy`.

-The `Copy` trait is rarely required; types that implement `Copy` have optimizations available, meaning you don’t have to call `clone`, which makes the code more concise.
+The `Copy` trait is rarely required; types that implement `Copy` have optimizations available, and you don’t have to call `clone`, which makes the code more concise.

 Everything possible with `Copy` you can also accomplish with `Clone`, but the